• 10 hours

 • There are many benefits to using a wiki, notably quick access, real-time editing, collaboration, and version archiving.

-• The typical steps for storing documentation are:
+• The typical steps for storing documentation once the feature has been defined, are:

 1. Create a wiki page for the feature.